Traffic Safety Laws in New Hampshire

 Riders who are 16 years old and under must wear a bicycle helmet if they are riding on public roads.
 All riders must also wear a piece of reflective outerwear if they are riding any time between 30 minutes after sunset and 30 minutes before sunrise.

 Headlights must be turned on:

-- From one half-hour after sunset until one half-hour before sunrise.
+- From 30 minutes after sunset until 30 minutes before sunrise.